Brac | Relaxing Central Dalmatia Port

 Brac is a popular port of call for yachts sailing the Adriatic.
 The island is the largest in Central Dalmatia and the third in the Adriatic Sea.
 Brac is well known for its impressive Zlatni Rat Beach, in Bol, on the south coast.
 Zlatni Rat is a fine pebble spit jutting out into the sea, perpendicular to the coast.

 The stone quarries on the island have supplied stone for buildings far and wide since Roman times.

 Brac offers rugged landscapes with rough pastures, pinewoods, vineyards, olive groves, and a deep blue sea.
 The local specialty is Brac lamb.

 - Bol.
 This former fishing village is now the main tourist resort on the island.
-You will find the lovely Zlatni Rat beach and excellent water sports facilities.
 Art lovers should spend an afternoon at the Deškovic Gallery.
 Zlatni Rat beach is one of Croatia’s Instagrammable Places.

 - Supetar.
 This is Brac’s main ferry port, with regular ferries to and from Split.

 - Milna.
 Milna is a charming and inviting town on the island’s western edge.
 Famous for its breathtaking bay and the picturesque harbor of Bobovisca, the town captivates visitors with its beauty.

 - Blaca Hermitage.
 Near Bol, hike to Blaca Hermitage, a 16th-century monastery hidden in a rocky canyon, reachable only on foot.

 - Windsurfing.
 Bol on Brac is Croatia’s top windsurfing destination, thanks to local winds.
 Try windsurfing here with Big Blue.